 The McNee family own Over Finlarg Farm which extends to 740 acres and also graze a neighbouring heather hill and rent 40 acres of seasonal grazing on a nearby farm.
 They lamb 1100 head each year, comprising 600 hill-type North Country Cheviot ewes of which 200 are bred pure and the remaining crossed to the Bluefaced Leicester for producing Cheviot Mules.
 Some 200 Blackface ewes are crossed with home-bred crossing-type Bluefaced Leicester’s to produce Scotch Mules, with the result then tupped to the Texel and sold as hoggs with lambs at foot.
 Robert and Hazel also run 100 pure Texel’s and pedigree Bluefaced Leicester’s for breeding tups for home use and shearlings for the commercial market.
 Male lambs are finished on farm and sold deadweight, while ewe lambs are mainly sold on for breeding where they regularly command premium prices in the sale ring.
 The farm also supports a well-known beef enterprise of 180 pedigree cows including 100 Luing’s, 60 Limousin’s, 12 Simmentals and eight Charolais.

 NSA Scotland and local organising committee feels that this is a major opportunity for you to meet sheep and beef producers and looks forward to your involvement.
 Of course, all possible measures will be put in place to ensure the event will be Covid safe and will be following Scottish Governments Covid-19 guidelines at the time.

-You can download the specific exhibitor and sponsors pack and the general terms and conditions at the bottom of this page.
+You can download the specific exhibitor and sponsors pack and the general terms and conditions on the right handside of this page.

 If you have any questions please do not hesitate to contact the organiser.